 Of course, we couldn't have achieved such a successful first year without the generous support of GE volunteers.
 For the Academy program alone, GE volunteers spent an estimated 300 hours speaking with Academy students about their work and career paths, providing mentorship, taking students on GE facility tours, and offering professional feedback on their design projects.
 Over the second and third years of this program, GE volunteers will continue to mentor Academy students and share their expertise as we invest in the next generation of engineers.

 While some locations have wrapped up for Year 1, others are still at work.
 As Year 1 nears its end, Next Engineers is preparing for Year 2 and for a new cohort of Academy students.
-Students in grade 10/Year 11 are encouraged to apply now:
+Students who will be in grade 10/Year 11 are encouraged to fill out this interest form.